Stencyl/stencylpedia/chapter-3/animations.md

 #### Method 1: Pick an Image

-> *In this instance, we're assuming you've already got an Actor open in the Actor Editor.*
+> *In this instance, we're assuming you've already got an Actor open in the Actor Editor.
+Note however, that starting with Stencyl 3.4, Stencyl allows you to just drag a animation to the actor dashboard and Stencyl will create a actor with that animation.
+This is useful when you want to create a lot of actors at once.*

 1. Click on **Click here to add frame** under the Frames pane. <br/><br/>![stencyl-choose-image](http://static.stencyl.com/pedia2/ch3/animation/image08.png)<br/>